 When the mobile unit leaves the factory, the RF room is certified at 85 db or better.
 Weekly checks are required to verify the integrity of the RF room.

-Clean RF door trim with a mild cleaning solvent and wipe with a clean cloth.
+During the weekly check be sure to clean the RF door trim with a mild cleaning solvent and wipe with a clean cloth.

-Close up of RF door trim Figure 65: RF Shielding
+Figure 64: RF Shielding Close up of RF door trim